AFRICA'S ONE AND ONLY INTEGRATED GFVC INFRASTRUCTURE FOR INDUSTRIALIZATION

 DATA SOURCES: WORLD BANK; RESEARCH AND MARKETS; STATISTA; THREDUP; H&M FOUNDATION; CISION PR NEWSWIRE; MACROTRENDS

-The fundamental need for industrialization on the African continent has been explicitly and repeatedly addressed by the UN General Assembly.
-Examples include the third industrial development decade for Africa that was adopted in the UN general Assembly1 (A/RES/70/293) on 25 July 2016 - reaffirming the importance of supporting Africa’s industrialization efforts on its path towards inclusive and sustainable economic growth and accelerated development.
+The UN General Assembly has explicitly and repeatedly addressed the fundamental need for industrialization on the African continent.
+Examples include the third industrial development decade for Africa, which was adopted in the UN General Assembly1 (A/RES/70/293) on 25 July 2016, reaffirming the importance of supporting Africa’s industrialization efforts on its path towards inclusive and sustainable economic growth and accelerated development.
 Other examples include the 2030 Agenda for Sustainable Development.

 IN THE NEWS